King's Field: Merchandise and other media

 To commemorate their 20th anniversary, FromSoftware released the special collection package called the King's Field Dark Side Box in 2007, which contained a reissue of the four King's Field games which had previously been released on the PlayStation and PlayStation 2, as well as soundtracks for all six games, a map of Verdite, and other bonuses.

 Reception

 Critical reception for the series was generally mixed.
 Common criticisms included the slow-moving player character, low number of game characters (NPCs), difficult gameplay, and muddy colors.
 The series was lauded for its complex labyrinths, large seamless worlds, a wide variety of items and magic abilities, and narratives that had epic scope in a limited space, which would be echoed by the technical design of the descendent Souls series.

 As opposed to other combat based role-playing video games, King's Field focuses more on exploration and a dark brooding ambience.
 The slow character movement facilitates streaming data from the game disc which eliminates loading screens that were common among most PlayStation titles.
 A spiritual successor to the series, Demon's Souls, was released in 2009.
-That game in turn served as a predecessor to the Dark Souls series.
+That game in turn served as a predecessor to the Dark Souls series, which in turn served as a predecessor to Elden Ring.